turingschool/curriculum/source/debugging/error_services.markdown

 There are two main players in error tracking: [Exceptional](http://www.getexceptional.com/) and [Airbrake](http://airbrakeapp.com/).

 <div class="opinion">
-I've used both and don't have a strong preference, but friends report experience with Airbrake itself being unreliable.
-So let's look at Exceptional!
+<p>I've used both and don't have a strong preference, but friends report experience with Airbrake itself being unreliable.
+So let's look at Exceptional!</p>
 </div>

 ### Adding Through Heroku